PC Won’t Boot After BIOS Update: 6 Ways to Fix Failed Update

 1. Reset CMOS

-- Unplug the power cord and remove the battery in case it’s a laptop.
+- Unplug the power cord and remove the battery if it’s a laptop.

 - Hold the power button for 60 seconds to completely discharge your PC.

-- Open the PC case and touch a metal surface to discharge your own static electricity.
+- Open the PC case and touch a metal surface to discharge your static electricity.

-- Remove CMOS battery that should be 3V standard flat wristwatch battery.
+- Remove the CMOS battery; it should be a 3V standard flat wristwatch battery.

-- Wait for a few minutes and place it again carefully.
+- Please wait for a few minutes and place it again carefully.